Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To form part of a larger thing
     - Women comprise a high proportion of part-time workers.

+## Compromise

+- A settlement of dispute that is reached by each side making concessions.
+    - Compromise is an inevitable part of marriage.
+    - A **compromise of** the government and opposition.
+    - Be prepared **to make compromise**.
+    - Eventually they **reached a compromise**.
+    - She admitted that she was unable to compromise.
+    - His workmates demanded that he never **compromise with** the bosses.
+    - **To compromise on/with something**
+- To do something which is against your principle and which therefore seems dishonest.
+    - She had already **compromised herself by** accepting his invitation.
+    - As soon as you compromise your principle, you are lost.

+## Compulsory

+- Something that must be done because of law or rule
+    - The threat to compulsory redundancies

+## Conceive

+- Imagine a particular situation
+    - He couldn’t conceive that anything really serious could be worrying his friend.
+- To think of new ideas
+    - Scientists first conceived the idea of the atomic bomb in the 1930s.
+- To become pregnant

+## Concession

+- A right
+    - A policy of **no concession to** terrorists
+    - His readiness to **make concession on** many of the issues raised.
+    - We tried to **force further concessions from** the government.
+    - The ending of tax **concession for** home owners.
+- A change of behavior
+    - He took off his jackets **as a concession to** the heat.

 ## Conclude

 - To decide that something is true after considering all the information